bartmcleod/VrmlParser/README.md

 3. Adding support for all parsed nodes, including animation to the VRML loader from the ThreeJS examples.
 4. Refining the parser to support the VRML 97 specification more closely, based on the specification and strict test files.
 5. Automated testing

+### Next Milestone
+*Refactoring the example VRML loader for ThreeJS to use the experimental grammar based PEG.js parser instead of line by line parsing.*

+In order for this to work, the whole stack we used so far has to work in the browser, if we want to do the parsing of the VRML at the same time as rendering it in ThreeJs.
+We can simplify the milestone by splitting the process:
+1. Write out a ThreeJs JavaScript file that can be used in a browser.
+2. Load the script in an HTML page.
+For this very simple two-step process, the only hard part is generating ThreeJs code, instead of just writing it directly, based on the node tree.
+The advantages are that it will load faster in your browser, because it's already been parsed and you can make modifications to the generated ThreeJs script, so that you will have a new starting point to build on.

+There's even more to it.
+Not only is the VRML file parsed at runtime, when using nodeJs, the PEG parser itself is also created at runtime.
+When generating the PEG.js output seperately (e.g. the parser), a browser friendly parser can be generated and runtime generation of the parser will not be necessary.

 ## Nice to have
 Now that I have defined a Grammar that does a basic job of parsing VRML in JavaScript, it would be nice to have